velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Jasmine clings to her.
 "And— *you'll* be okay?
 You're *sure?*"

 *"Jasmine."* Sashuan rolls her eyes.
-"I am a Citizen of the People and the Occupational Liaison to the Tripartite Council. *I* do not have to worry about *anything.* I am what *other people* worry about.
+"I am a Citizen of the Society of Worlds and the Occupational Liaison to the Tripartite Council. *I* do not have to worry about *anything.* I am what *other people* worry about.
 Okay?"

 Jasmine takes a deep breath.
 "Okay."